Disruption-Consulting/autoMigrate/HOWTO-External-Password-Store.md

 ERROR:
 ORA-12154: TNS:could not resolve the connect identifier specified

-# .. which is normal because TNS_ADMIN is unset and points by default to $ORACLE_HOME/network/admin

-# Let's set it to the location of our wallet and local network configuration files and retry
+# Let's set TNS_ADMIN to the location of our wallet and local network configuration files and retry

 export TNS_ADMIN=/tmp